 All families will also receive a £10 voucher as a thank you for attending each study measurement session.
 Due to the significant time commitment of the measurement sessions (~ 1 hour) and using the accelerometers for 6 days, we feel that it is appropriate to give families a voucher as a thank you for committing to the measurements in the study.
 We feel that if this is not given families may opt into participating in the intervention and opt out of the measurement sessions.
 The vouchers will be given at measurement sessions and not during the PiP sessions.
 The specifics of the voucher will be decided by the parent panel and will be health related (e.g. leisure facility voucher).
-They will be given at the baseline 10, 30 and 52 weeks assessment and worth £40 (£10 per visit).
+They will be given at the baseline 10, 30 and 52 weeks assessment and worth £40 (£10 per visit) an additional £10 will be given to those families who agree to participate in the qualitative interviews.